 Sometimes, MyPy will not know how to handle certain Coconut constructs, such as addpattern.
 For the addpattern case, it is recommended to pass --allow-redefinition to MyPy (i.e. run coconut <args> --mypy --allow-redefinition), though in some cases --allow-redefinition may not be sufficient.
-In that case, either hide the offending code using TYPE_CHECKING or put a # type: ignore comment on the Coconut line which is generating the line MyPy is complaining about (you can figure out what line this is using --line-numbers) and the comment will be added to every generated line.
+In that case, either hide the offending code using TYPE_CHECKING or put a # type: ignore comment on the Coconut line which is generating the line MyPy is complaining about and the comment will be added to every generated line.